-Women leave for many reasons, but there’s one reason in particular that haunts me, one that I want men to understand: Women leave because their man is not present.
-He’s working, golfing, gaming, watching TV, fishing…the list is long.
-These aren’t bad men.
+Although a woman can leave for a number of reasons, the most important reason is perhaps these women don’t feel appreciated, recognized, or valued in the relationship.
+“Women leave because their man is not present,” writes Justice.
+She adds “These aren’t bad men.
 They’re good men.
 They’re good fathers.
 They support their family.
-They’re nice, likeable.
+They’re nice, likable.
 But they take their wife for granted.
-They’re not present.
+They’re not present.”

-Women in my office tell me: “Someone could come and sweep me off my feet, right out from under my husband.”
+“Women in my office tell me: ‘Someone could come and sweep me off my feet, right out from under my husband.’
 Sometimes the realization scares them.
-Sometimes it makes them cry.
+Sometimes it makes them cry,” explains Justice.

-Men, I’m not saying this is right or wrong.
-I’m telling you what I see.
-You can get as angry, hurt or indignant as you want.
-Your wife is not your property.
-She does not owe you her soul.
-You earn it.
+Justice writes “Your wife is not your property.
+She does not owe you her soul.”
+She adds “You earn it.
 Day by day, moment after moment.
 You win her over first and foremost with your presence, your aliveness.
 She needs to feel it.
-She wants to talk to you about what matters to her and to feel that you’re listening to her.
-Not nodding politely.
-Not placating.
-Definitely not playing devil’s advocate.
+She wants to talk to you about what matters to her and to feel that you’re listening to her.”

-“I’m talking about five minutes a day to be completely present with the woman you share your life with.”
+“How about five minutes?” asks Justice.
+She explains “Five minutes a day.
+Will you commit to that?
+I’m not talking about extravagant dinners or date nights.
+I’m talking about five minutes a day to be completely present with the woman you share your life with.”